 - The overall performance can be reduced due to intergroup competition

 - Division Wide Plans

-In division wide plans all employees in a certain division or business unit are rewarded on the basis of the entire division’s performance.
-These division wide plans are also referred to as gain sharing programs because the employees receive lump sum bonus from the savings of the costs of the organization.
-Gain sharing programs take the following three forms.
+In division-wide plans, all employees in a certain division or business unit are rewarded on the basis of the entire division’s performance.
+These division-wide plans are also referred to as gain sharing programs because the employees receive a lump-sum bonus from the savings of the costs of the organization.
+Gainsharing programs take the following three forms.